sfa-siard/siard-suite/README.md

 ## Versioning, tags and releases

+⚠️ Please check the [release guide](release-guide.md) before creating a new version and pushing it to main! ⚠️

 Versions and tags are managed with the Axion Release Plugin for Gradle (https://github.com/allegro/axion-release-plugin)

 Short overview: